prithivika2007/FarmFuture/README.md

     └── mock-weather.json            # sample IMD/NASA POWER–style data
 ```

-## How to run it
+## How to run it locally

-No build step, no server required to *view* it — but a local server avoids
+No build step required — plain HTML/CSS/JS.
+A local server is recommended
-some browsers' quirks with relative script paths, so it's the recommended way:
+to avoid relative-path quirks in some browsers:

 ```bash
 cd farmfuture-prototype